 While many states are turning to managed care for the delivery of Medicaid long term services and supports, many states also still utilize a non-managed Medicaid long-term care delivery system.
 Also called Medicaid fee-for-service (FFS), this is the traditional delivery method of Medicaid benefits.
-In fact, it is not uncommon for states to give a Medicaid beneficiary the option of choosing between a managed care program and a fee-for-service program.
+It is becoming common for states to give a Medicaid beneficiary the option of choosing between a managed care program and a fee-for-service program.

-Unlike with managed care, for non-managed long-term care, a program participant is not limited to a network of care providers.
-Instead, one can see / receive services from any provider who accepts Medicaid.
-Furthermore, the state pays providers directly for each service provided to a program participant.
+Unlike with managed care, non-managed long-term care (fee-for-service) program participants are not limited to a network of care providers.
+They can see / receive services from any provider who accepts Medicaid, and the state pays providers directly for each service provided.
 This is in contrast to managed care in which the state pays a set monthly rate for each program participant to receive services and supports.

 Long Term Services and Supports via MMLTC

 With both managed care and fee-for-service Medicaid, program participants can receive a variety of long term home and community based services.
 These benefits are intended to help the elderly and disabled continue to live at home or in the community, rather than require placement in a nursing home.
 Potential benefits vary based on the state and the managed care program in which one is enrolled.
 Examples of long term services and supports that may be available are in-home personal care, homemaker services, adult day care, home health care, durable medical equipment, personal emergency response systems, home delivered meals, respite care, home / vehicle modifications, and non-medical transportation.
 Medicaid programs may also cover services and supports in assisted living residences or adult foster care homes.
 Note that many MMLTC programs also cover the cost of nursing home care.